I Want to Lose Weight: 8 Top Weight-Loss Tips to Start

 6. Balance and stability

-Start by doing exercises while balancing on one foot or on an unstable surface (sand, BOSU ball, etc.) This will help your neuromuscular system to work more efficiently, as well as strengthen your core and stabilizer muscles to reduce pain and injury.
+Start by doing exercises while balancing on one foot or on an unstable surface (running in sand, working out with a BOSU ball, etc.) This will help your neuromuscular system to work more efficiently, as well as strengthen your core and stabilizer muscles to reduce pain and injury.
 You can try out this awesome and effective balance and stability training video below.

 7. Start tracking your food